Sanjay Dutt: Health issues

-Controversies
+Dutt has publicly discussed his long struggle with substance abuse, particularly during his younger years.
+He began experimenting with drugs in his college days and later described that period as "nine years of hell" during which he used various narcotics before seeking help and entering rehabilitation.
+He has said that he started doing drugs to feel confident and to "look cool", and that after rehab people called him a charsi (junkie), which motivated him to transform his life.
+He also recounted waking up after a prolonged drug binge and recognising the harm it had caused to his life, which prompted him to seek help and eventually overcome the addiction.
+In discussing his recovery, Dutt has spoken about the constant fear of relapse, saying that even thinking about "smoking up a joint" would threaten his sobriety, and that he channelled his energy into fitness instead.

+Dutt has also acknowledged a long history with tobacco, including anecdotes about smoking in difficult personal moments.

 1993 Bombay bombings case

-During the investigations of the bombings in 1993 in Mumbai, then known as Bombay, Dutt was among several people associated with Bollywood who were accused of involvement.
+During the investigations of the bombings in 1993 in Mumbai, then known as Bombay, Dutt's name also came up as being involved in the matter.
 It was alleged that Dutt accepted a delivery of weapons at his house from Abu Salem and co-accused Riyaz Siddiqui, who had also been implicated in relation to the Bombay blasts.
 It was claimed that the weapons formed a part of a large consignment of arms connected to the terrorists.
-Dutt, however, in his confession stated that he took only one Type-56 from the producers of his movie Sanam, for his own family protection.
-It has also been reported that Sanjay Dutt's father Sunil Dutt's political rivalry caused Sanjay Dutt's conviction.
+Dutt, in his confession admitted that he had taken one Type-56 from the producers of his movie Sanam, allegedly for his own family protection.

-On 19 April 1993, after initial reporting by Baljeet Parmar on Dutt's possession of the AK-56, he was arrested under the provisions of the Terrorist and Disruptive Activities (Prevention) Act (TADA).
-Dutt was granted bail by the Supreme Court of India on 5 May 1993; however, on 4 July 1994 his bail was cancelled and he was re-arrested.
-On 16 October 1995 he was granted bail.
+On 19 April 1993, after initial reporting by crime reporter Baljeet Parmar on Dutt's possession of the AK-56, he was arrested under the provisions of the Terrorist and Disruptive Activities (Prevention) Act (TADA).
+Dutt was granted bail by the Supreme Court of India on 5 May 1993.
+Dutt's arrest coincided with the release of his film, Khalnayak, in which he played a wanted criminal.
+Khalnayak was released on 6 August 1993, after Dutt's released on Bail and the film's major success was in part due to his off-screen legal controversy.

+Dutt's bail was cancelled on 4 July 1994 by the designated TADA (Terrorist and Disruptive Activities Act) court in Mumbai and he was re-arrested.
+On 16 October 1995 he was granted bail by Supreme Court.
 Abdul Qayyum Abdul Karim Shaikh, who was thought to be a close aide of the terrorists' ringleader, Dawood Ibrahim, was arrested.
-Dutt had given Qayuum's name to the police when confessing to arms possession, saying that in September 1992 he had bought a pistol from Qayuum in Dubai.
-His arrest coincided with the release of his film, Khalnayak, in which he played a wanted criminal.
-The film's major success was in part due to Dutt's off-screen legal controversy.